-ONE is developing a nationwide network of Veteran's Support Centres to provide veterans with information, advice, someone to listen and somewhere to meet with former comrades.
+ONE is developing a nationwide network of Veteran Support Centres (VSCs) to provide veterans with information, advice, someone to listen and somewhere to meet with former comrades.
 It is hoped that by providing early intervention, we can alleviate social stresses and significantly reduce homelessness among veterans.
-ONE has opened Centres in: Aiken Barracks (Dundalk); Casement Aerodrome (Dublin); Custume Barracks (Athlone); Curragh (Kildare); Dún Uí Mhaoliosa (Galway); Lord Edward Street (Limerick); Stephens Bks (Kilkenny); and a temporary facility in Collins Barracks Cork.
-By the end of 2019, ONE will establish further Veteran Support Centres in Cork City and Cobh (Cork); Cathal Brugha Barracks and McKee Barracks, Dublin; Finner Camp (Ballyshannon); Cavan and Wexford.
+ONE has opened VSCs in: Aiken Barracks Dundalk; Athy; Casement Aerodrome Dublin; Cavan; Custume Barracks Athlone; Curragh; Dun Uí Mhaoliosa Galway; Lord Edward Street Limerick; Stephens Bks Kilkenny; and a temporary facility in Collins Barracks Cork.
+The refurbishment of buildings in Collins Barracks Cork; Cathal Brugha Barracks and McKee Barracks, Dublin; and Wexford Barracks will lead to the opening of VSCs in those locations in 2020.
+A decision on the location of a VSC in the Donegal / Sligo area will be made and a VSC will also open in Cobh in 2021 in tandem with a Hostel.